Groovenauts engineer, Kai, here!

 Since we want to send a message to Slack every minute, we’ll configure our Flow to execute on a regular schedule.
 This is done within the BLOCK properties menu of the Start of Flow BLOCK.

-You should find a property called “Start time” where you can configure a schedule for the Flow to follow.
+You should find a property called “Auto-execution schedule” where you can configure a schedule for the Flow to follow.
 We’ll input this schedule using the crontab format.
 The following crontab command will make our Flow execute every minute:

 Next we’ll add a Slack Notice BLOCK to our Flow.
 This BLOCK takes care of actually sending messages to Slack.